zapier/visual-builder/docs/_docs/transfer.md

 # Adding Support for Transfer

+**Transfer is a beta feature and is subject to changes prior to launch.**

 > ## Intended Audience
 >
 > This is a quick guide for development teams who: